 "Observing animal behavior is enthralling!
 It’s absolutely mesmerizing to identify and learn about their every movement.
 Why they act the way they do is like a puzzle ready to be solved."

-A vault of knowledge indeed, Bandara, Resident Naturalist at Jetwing Lake, has an unstoppable need to learn about bio-diversity when not being amidst it.
+A vault of knowledge indeed, Bandara, Resident Naturalist at Jetwing Kandy Gallery, has an unstoppable need to learn about bio-diversity when not being amidst it.
 To him every minute aspect in the environment screams out its circle of life instilling in him a passion to learn and inform others of the beauty of nature.

 His inquisitive nature came about at a very young age when he had the knack for running after every insect and animal in his birth village in Kandy.
 This interest continued on to his school days at Dharmaraja College where he went on to play his part in Environmental Societies, Art Competitions, and Essay Competitions all in relation to nature and science.
 Following the same stream he successfully completed his examinations in school to obtain a Bachelor of Science degree from the Open University of Sri Lanka where he studied botany, zoology, and physics in detail.
 He didn’t stop there, Bandara was determined to obtain a Masters Degree in Environment Forestry and so he did from the Postgraduate Institute of Peradeniya.

 Deviating from his interests Bandara first joined the advertising field before he soon took up the role of research assistant at the Sinharaja Rain Forest in keeping to his love for the natural world and then went on to be a research student experimenting simple cost effectiveness propagation and growing techniques both with the Botany Department of the University of Peradeniya.